jjessiima/genematch/README.md

 ##Our goal
 As a team, we have decided to make it our task to help scientists save time by making a code to quickly find the matching bar codes.
 **How it works**
+Users can upload genetics codes into the file, and the code will print out the amout of genetic matches and the frequency.
-Unlike other programs using arrays, our program utilizes hashmaps to directly
+Unlike other programs using arrays, our program utilizes hashmaps to directly find matches.

 ##Installation

 [Download the latest release !](https://github.com/)